Jemaa el-Fnaa: The Square

-During the day it is predominantly occupied by orange juice stalls, water sellers with traditional leather water-bags and brass cups, youths with chained Barbary apes and snake charmers despite the protected status of these species under Moroccan law.Bergin and Nijman (2014) Open, Unregulated Trade in Wildlife in Morocco’s Markets.
+During the day it is predominantly occupied by orange juice stalls, water sellers with traditional leather water-bags and brass cups, youths with chained macaques and snake charmers despite the protected status of these species under Moroccan law.Bergin and Nijman (2014) Open, Unregulated Trade in Wildlife in Morocco’s Markets.
 TRAFFIC Bulletin Available from researchgate.net, accessed Mar 23, 2015.

-As the day progresses, the entertainment on offer changes: the snake charmers depart, and late in the day the square becomes more crowded, with Chleuh dancing-boys (it would be against custom for girls to provide such entertainment), story-tellers (telling their tales in Berber or Arabic, to an audience of locals), magicians, and peddlers of traditional medicines.
+As the day progresses, the entertainment on offer changes: the snake charmers depart, and late in the day the square becomes more crowded, with dancing-boys (it would be against custom for girls to provide such entertainment), story-tellers (telling their tales to an audience of locals), magicians, and peddlers of traditional medicines.
 As darkness falls, the square fills with dozens of food-stalls as the number of people on the square peaks.

-The square is edged along one side by the Marrakesh souk, a traditional North African market catering both for the common daily needs of the locals, and for the tourist trade.
+The square is edged along one side by the Marrakesh souk, a traditional Maghreb market catering both for the common daily needs of the locals, and for the tourist trade.
 On other sides are hotels and gardens and café terraces, and narrow streets lead into the alleys of the medina quarter.

-The square fulfills an important function for storytellers and helps keep Amazigh/Berber culture alive, and those cultural expressions have drawn worldwide attention.
+The square fulfills an important function for storytellers, and those cultural expressions have drawn worldwide attention.
 German filmmaker Thomas Ladenburger made a 90-minute documentary on the storytellers, and its importance for tourism received academic attention as well.